manishkr6/manishkr6/README.md

 ### 👋 Hi, I’m @manishkr6 (Manish Kumar Baitha)

-I'm a passionate **Frontend Web Developer** who loves turning ideas into beautiful, interactive websites.
+Self-taught and passionate Front-End Web Developer who enjoys building interactive and user-friendly websites.
+I love turning ideas into real web experiences and always look forward to learning new technologies to grow my skills.
-I enjoy building responsive user interfaces, learning new technologies, and capturing life through photography.
+I’m also learning Data Analytics, Machine Learning, and Data Science to explore how data can be used to solve real-world problems.
+I enjoy working alone or in a team and focus on creating clean, responsive, and functional web designs.

 ---